processone/docs.ejabberd.im/content/developer/sql-schema.md

 ## Table `spool`
 Messages sent to users that are offline are stored in this table.
-Do not confuse this with general message archiving: messages are only temporarly stored in this table, removed as soon as the target user is back online and the pending messages delivered to it.
+Do not confuse this with general message archiving: messages are only temporarily stored in this table, removed as soon as the target user is back online and the pending messages delivered to it.

 | Field                | Type             | Usage                                                                                   |